 Staying on a houseboat in Srinagar is a unique, must-do experience.
 However, choosing a boat can be a challenge.
-There are around 1,000 of them on interconnected Dal and Nigeen lakes.
+There are more than 1,000 of them on interconnected Dal and Nigeen lakes.
 Which one do you pick?
 Here's what you should consider when making your decision.

 Location, Location, Location!

 Whether you want peace and serenity, or would prefer to be close to the action, is the most important thing to think about when choosing where to stay.
 Dal Lake is famous and is where the majority of the houseboats are located.
 However, it's also crowded and commercial (others would call it vibrant).
 In some areas of Dal Lake, the houseboats are unattractively lined up bumper to bumper along a canal.
 The lake is huge, so do check which part of it the boat is situated in.
 On the other hand, Nigeen Lake is much smaller, quieter, and more picturesque.
 Some people may feel isolated staying there though.
 It all depends on what you like!

 Another important thing to consider when choosing a houseboat in Srinagar is how mobile you want to be.
 Many boats can only be accessed by shikara (smaller row boats) while others have road access too.
 If you're someone who likes a lot of freedom to come and go as you please, it's a good idea to choose the latter.

 The houseboats offer varying rates depending on whether you take a room only or have meals included.
 If you're staying on a boat in a more isolated area, it's a good idea to have breakfast and dinner there for the sake of convenience.
 The quality of food does vary aboard the boats, so do check what you'll be offered including whether it's vegetarian or non-vegetarian.

 Size, Type and Cost of Houseboats